aardappel/lobster/docs/source/memory_management.md

 becoming more mainstream:

-* Rust is the poster child, which tries to solve all of the above questions at compile time, at the cost of much programmer assistence.
+* Rust is the poster child, which tries to solve all of the above questions at compile time, at the cost of much programmer assistance.
 * Modern C++ with `std::unique_ptr` is essentially an ownership model, except one that answers questions like "How do we detect that a borrower outlives an owner" with "We don't".
 But even with such caveats, it largely works well,